lxknblwoierh/OctoZver/README.md

 [Octoprint](https://github.com/OctoPrint/OctoPrint) with [DisplayLayerProgress plugin](https://github.com/OllisGit/OctoPrint-DisplayLayerProgress)

 -- If you use one of slic3r (slic3r, prusaslice, superslicer) --
-Go to Printer Settings and in Custom G-Code in field Before layer change G-code add:
+Go to Printer Settings and select Custom G-Code.
+In field Before layer change G-code add:
 ```;BEFORE_LAYER_CHANGE```

 #### Notes